Frequently Asked Questions

 Who can attend FAST?

 To be eligible, a student must reside in Fulton County, outside of the Atlanta city limits, and must meet the minimum age and other requirements to attend a traditional Fulton County public school.
 FAST does not discriminate on the basis of race, ethnicity, national origin, gender, religion, or disability.
-To get more information about joining our community, sign up for a tour or information session.

 How do I apply?